Hello Amelie-Marie and welcome to our “Expat in Japan Interview” series! Can you please introduce yourself?

 I moved to Japan to be with my Japanese boyfriend – who’s now my husband.

-What surprised you the most when you came to Japan the first time?
+What surprised you the most when you came to Japan for the first time?
 And why?

 The first time I travelled to Japan was in 2007.
-Although I was familiar with the culture and the scenery thanks to Japanese animation, manga and generally speaking, thanks to Japanese pop culture, I must tell I was in shock during my first days in Tokyo!
-I come from a relatively small French town, so the vastness of Tokyo, the tall buildings, the super urban sceneries surprised me.
-Next to that, I think I got mostly surprised by how kind people were to tourists.
-This has been said many times before, but locals are usually helpful if you’re in trouble even if you can’t speak Japanese.
+Even though I was familiar with the culture and the scenery thanks to Japanese animation, manga, and, generally speaking, thanks to Japanese pop culture, I must say, I was in shock during my first days in Tokyo!
+I come from a relatively small French town, so the vastness of Tokyo, the tall buildings, the super urban sceneries, etc surprised me.
+Next to that, I think I was mostly surprised by how kind people were to tourists.
+This has been said many times before, but locals are usually helpful if you’re in trouble, even if you can’t speak Japanese.

 Do you speak Japanese or English during your daily life in Japan?
 (Maybe you’ve learned a bit of Japanese before coming?)